 Water is life in Bali.
 It’s what helps the rice grow, which in turn feeds the population of Bali.
 In fact, the Balinese continue to use a centuries old irrigation system called subak that brings water from the mountain springs to the far reaches of the island.

 At the base of the water sources are water temples, the most famous of which is Tirta Empul.
 The water temples provide holy water to help Balinese purify themselves during worship.
 And if you’re looking for a cultural experience to have in Ubud for kids, visiting a water temple is a good one to have.

 During our tour with Global Family Travels, we visited Pura Mengening, a smaller water temple located near Tirta Empul.
-We had a chance to learn about Hindu prayers at the temple, and our guide even led a prayer for us.
+We had a chance to learn about Hindu prayers at the temple, and our guide also led a prayer for us.
 Similar to my experience visiting Pura Lempuyang, it was so moving to take part in this ritual and learn about another religion.

-9. Take a batik class
+14. Take a batik class in Ubud with kids

 My family loves doing arts activities.
-One of the Ubud activities we did with Global Family Travels was to take a batik class with Deking Batik.
+One of the activities we did with Global Family Travels was to take a batik class with Deking Batik.
 I had previously done a few batik classes in Yogyakarta, so I was excited to refine my skills in wax print.

 Batik is a big part of Balinese culture.
 During our batik lesson, we traced wax designs onto the fabric.
 And we also added paraffin wax to create additional texture in the design before dyeing it a color of our choice.

-10. Enhance your Ubud activities with a ride out to nearby villages
+15. Enhance your Ubud activities with a ride out to nearby villages

 As part of our tour with Global Family Travels, we did a bicycle tour through the small roads near Tegalalang with Greenbike Adventure.
 During the bike ride, we stopped by a traditional Balinese house to experience local Balinese culture from a village perspective.
 And we also rode through traditional rice paddies.
-I was channeling my inner Julia Roberts from the movie, Eat, Pray, Love!
+I was definitely channeling my inner Julia Roberts from the movie, Eat, Pray, Love!

 Go beyond Bali!
 Read my Indonesia posts to learn all about this beautiful country.